Table of Contents

 When Was Trimix Invented?
 A Timeline of Innovations

-To answer the question, When was Trimix invented? we must go back to the 1960s, a time of innovation in deep-sea exploration.
-During this period, scientists and divers explored new ways to dive deeper safely.
-The invention of Trimix was a direct response to the limitations of traditional air mixes.
-As research continued, Trimix was refined and eventually adopted by technical divers worldwide.
-By the late 1980s, professionals widely used Trimix, pushing the boundaries of underwater exploration and setting new records for depth.
+To answer the question, When was Trimix invented?
+We must go back to the 1960s, a time of innovation in deep-sea exploration.
+During this period, scientists and divers explored new ways to dive deeper safely, creating the dive computer that monitors gas mixes.

 The Impact of Trimix on Technical Diving